tdilber/spring-test-generator/README.md

 1. If more than one request is made, the test will be generated for only one request.
 This check is made by comparing the request and response values MD5 hash.
 If the hash is the same, the test will not be generated.
 But if request or response parameters are different, the test will be generated.
-2. All files created on when gracefully shutdown
+2. All files created on while application gracefully shutdown.
+It means if you want to see generated tests, you should gracefully shutdown your application.
+After that you can see generated tests on your project the outputPath directory.

 Here is an example of how you can use this method: